maheshj567/vayu/README.md

 The vision for Vayu is to be THE platform for personal productivity.

-To kick off development, I chose to start with a simple todos application that'll eventually grow into the vision that I have for it.
-There are of course many apps that already do this and they are really good, though there are issues like some products are too simple, some focus on team work/project management and some others cater to specific aspects of day-to-day productivity.
+To kick off development, I chose to start with a simple todos application that'll eventually grow into the vision that I have.
+There are of course many apps that already do this and they are really good, though there are issues like some are too simple, some focus on team work/project management and some others cater to specific aspects of day-to-day productivity.

-**The Newton's apple question** - Can there be a productivity platform with the least possible learning curve, and with the ability to morph itself in context to provide the best utility/user experience possible?
-If yes, how?
+**The Newton's apple question** - What will a productivity platform that requires the least possible learning effort, and with the ability to morph itself in context to provide the best utility/user experience possible look/work like?

 The mission for Vayu is to be the answer to that question.

 Got any ideas?
-Or just say want to say hi?
+Or just want to say hi?
 Get in touch [@maheshj567](http://twitter.com/maheshj567).

 [Try out the app](http://vayu.io)